 Each year, we have purchased one Christmas story for our collection.

 I like to read while the kids keep their hands busy, as I am often reading to them.
-I have kept their fingers busy learning to cross-stitch, building green and red paper garlands, and marshmallow snowmen.
+I have kept my fingers busy learning to cross-stitch, and building green and red paper garlands, and marshmallow snowmen.

 But pin mightily as I do on Pinterest, I am just no good at crafting.
 If one of my children grows up with a crafting mind, it will have been a Christmas miracle.